Yonle/Community-Rules/RULES.en.md

 - Pirates
 - Spam

 Act as nice as possible.
 A childish behavior is unwelcome.
+While asking, Please do not do "i need help", simply ask your question immediately.